 Domme's covered market, built in 1673, is one of the town's symbols.
 It is located on the Place de la Halle, a popular meeting place for locals and tourists alike.
 The hall is a two-storey building with a tiled roof supported by stone columns.
 It once served as a covered market for local farmers.

-The Place de la Halle is surrounded by historic buildings, including the Town Hall, the Tourist Office and the Governor's House.
-It also offers breathtaking views over the Dordogne valley and surrounding hills.
+The Place de la Halle is surrounded by historic buildings, including the town hall, tourist office and Governor's house.
+It also offers breathtaking views of the Dordogne valley and surrounding hills.